-Ecological Water Requirements (EWRs) is the flow patterns (magnitude, timing, and duration) and water quality needed to maintain a riverine ecosystem in a particular condition.
-This term is used to refer to both the quantity and quality components.
+Ecological Water Requirements (EWRs) - is the water regime flow patterns (quality, timing, and duration) needed to maintain a riverine ecosystem in a particular condition.

-Effluent is the municipal sewage or industrial wastewater (untreated, partially treated, or fully treated) that flows out of a wastewater treatment works, septic system, pipe, etc.
+Effluent - the municipal sewage or industrial wastewater (untreated, partially treated, or fully treated) that flows out of a wastewater treatment works, septic system, pipe, etc.

-Eutrophication - (from the Greek "eutrophos" meaning "well-nourished") Is the process of over-enrichment of waterbodies with minerals and nutrients, which (at the right temperatures, substrate availability, flow velocity and light penetration) increasingly induce primary production, e.g., algal and macrophyte growth.
+Eutrophication - (from the Greek "eutrophos" meaning "well-nourished") The process of overenrichment of waterbodies with minerals and nutrients, which (at the right temperatures, substrate availability, flow velocity and light penetration) increasingly induce primary production, e.g., algal and macrophyte growth.
 Eutrophication can be regarded as either a natural aging process in waterbodies or an aging process that can be accelerated by anthropogenic activities.

-Interflow is the rapid flow of water along the unsaturated/vadose zone flow paths and has the potential to infiltrate the subsurface and move both vertically and laterally before discharging into other water bodies.
+Interflow - the relatively rapid flow of water along the unsaturated/vadose zone flow paths and has the potential to infiltrate the subsurface and move both vertically and laterally before discharging into other water bodies.

-Integrated Water Resource Management (IWRM) is a process for co-ordinated planning and management of water, land, and environmental resources.
-IWRM takes into account the amount of available water (surface and groundwater), water use, water quality, environmental and social issues as an integrated (combined) whole to ensure sustainable, equitable and efficient use.
+Integrated Water Resource Management (IWRM) - a process for co-ordinated planning and management of water, land, and environmental resources.
+IWRM considers the amount of available water (surface and groundwater), water use, water quality, environmental and social issues as an integrated (combined) whole to ensure sustainable, equitable and efficient use.